-Combine a Tom Jones cardboard cutout, a superfan, Iceland’s top sites + social media and you get #ImetTominIceland viral campaign of course!
+Combine a Tom Jones cardboard cutout, a 75th Birthday concert and Iceland’s top cruise sites and you get #ImetTominIceland viral campaign of course!

 #IMetTominIceland online and offline campaign with Iceland Travel Cruise.

 Using the power of social media, I helped a friend and colleague meet her idol Tom Jones: #ImetTominIceland.